 Tell me more about your staff.
 Are they trained?
 Our summer staff is comprised primarily of college-aged young people who have committed their summer to serving in camping ministry.
 They are carefully screened and selected based on their integrity, moral character, and personal commitment to Christ.
 Each staff member undergoes a background check and participates in a thorough, two-week training process before camp begins.

 What time is check-in on Sunday?
-Plan to check in between 4:00pm and 6:00pm Sunday afternoon.
-Registration for Atomic Horse Camp starts at the same time.
-In order to provide our staff with sufficient rest between sessions, we will not begin registration prior to 4:00pm.
-If you choose to arrive early you are welcome to enjoy the farm while you wait.
+Registration for all camps is between 4 p.m. and 6 p.m.
+Please leave your gear in the car.
+In order to provide our staff with sufficient rest between sessions, we will not begin registration prior to 4 p.m.
+If you choose to arrive early, you are welcome to enjoy the farm while you wait.